Saturday, March 31, 2018

 Thursday, March 08, 2018

 Okay.
 I didn't take this and I can't quite remember why I saved it to my desktop, other than the obvious.
-And why not, we can have a little gratuitous beef, if we want, it is the 21st Century, after all.
+Something pretty.
+And why not, we all like a lucky dip, or the idea of one.
+And there certainly is promise in the photo.

 Wednesday, March 07, 2018